EMERGING MARKETS-Asian currencies nudge higher on dollar weakness, stocks largely up

 By Roushni Nair

-Nov 20 (Reuters) - Southeast Asian currencies rose on Monday, with the Indonesian rupiah and South Korean won leading the charge, as prospects of a potential end to U.S. interest rate hikes led to weakness in the greenback.
+Nov 20 (Reuters) - Most Southeast Asian currencies rose on Monday, led by the Taiwanese dollar and South Korean won, as prospects of a potential end to U.S. interest rate hikes weighed on the greenback.

-The South Korean won KRW=KFTC advanced as much as 0.9%, and the unit is trading at its highest level since Aug.
-1.

-The U.S. dollar has lost steam, giving up gains it made earlier this year as the steep decline in U.S. Treasury yields since the start of November continued following economic data that suggested inflation is cooling, boosting expectations that the Federal Reserve is near the end of its rate-hiking cycle.
+The U.S. dollar has lost steam, giving up gains it made earlier this year, as the steep decline in Treasury yields since the start of November continued following economic data that suggested inflation is cooling, boosting expectations that the Federal Reserve is near the end of its rate-hiking cycle.

-Meanwhile, minutes of the Federal Reserve's last meeting held on Nov.
-1 to be released on Tuesday will offer some color on policymakers' thinking as they held rates steady for a second time.
-The next policy meeting will be held on Dec.
+Meanwhile, minutes of the Fed's last meeting will be released on Tuesday and is likely to offer some colour on policymakers' thinking as they held rates steady for a second time.
+The next policy meeting is scheduled for Dec.
 12-13.

 China left benchmark lending rates unchanged at a monthly fixing, matching expectations, as a weaker yuan continued to limit further monetary easing.

-The Philippine peso PHP=, Malaysian ringgit MYR= and the Singapore dollar SGD= appreciated over 0.2% each.
+The Philippine peso PHP=, Malaysian ringgit MYR= and the Singapore dollar SGD= appreciated between 0.1% and 0.3%.

-Most equities in the region also traded higher, with shares in Seoul .KS11 adding over 1%, while stocks in Singapore .STI and Shanghai .SSEC surged over 0.5% each.
+Meanwhile, news of Kuomintang and the Taiwan People's Party's progress on a joint presidential bid last week pushed the Taiwan dollar to its strongest weekly rally in a year on expectations of an easing of Taiwan-China tensions if they won, although disagreements prevailed on who would run for president.

+The Taiwanese dollar TWD=TP appreciated as much as 7% to its highest level since Aug.
+2. Stocks in Taiwan .TWII were largely unchanged.

 HIGHLIGHTS: